breizhn/DTLN/README.md

 * wavinfo

 All additional packages (numpy, soundfile, etc.) should be installed on the fly when using conda or pip.
 I recommend using conda environments or [pyenv](https://github.com/pyenv/pyenv) [virtualenv](https://github.com/pyenv/pyenv-virtualenv) for the python environment.
-For training a GPU with at least 5 GB of memory is required and Cuda 10.1 together with at least the Nvidia driver 418.
+For training a GPU with at least 5 GB of memory is required.
+I recommend at least Tensorflow 2.1 with Nvidia driver 418 and Cuda 10.1.
 If you use conda Cuda will be installed on the fly and you just need the driver.
 For evaluation-only the CPU version of Tensorflow is enough.
 Everything was tested on Ubuntu 18.04.

 ---
 ### Training data preparation: